ninlilizi/7thProxy/README.md

 # About NKLIProxy
-NKLIProxy is a HTTP/HTTPS proxy server/client written in C#.
-The server is both high performance and low latency, with maximum throughput thought through.
+NKLIProxy is a Titanium based, caching, HTTP/HTTPS proxy server written in C#
-NKLIProxy is a Titanium based caching proxy server.

 # Features

-All the functionality of Titanium plus:
+All the functionality of Titanium, plus:

 * Memory cache with LRU eviction policy
 * DeDuplicated and compressed disk cache with selectable eviction policies (LFU default).